Nischhal3/pre-owned/README.md

 ## Overview

 PreOwned is a react-native marketplace application that is here is make selling and buying secondhand easy, saving time and effort while supporting sustainable living and reducing waste.
+[PreOwned video advertisement](https://www.youtube.com/watch?v=arczGTbUDvs)

 ## Why PreOwned?